Kayaker FAQs

 -

 Shuttle Service: The NLS will provide one trolley generously donated by Williams Realty Partners for shuttle service.
-This free shuttle is available for swimmers and their guests, between several parking locations, the start, Sohier Park and the finish.
+This free shuttle is available for swimmers, volunteers and their guests between several parking locations, the start, Sohier Park and the finish.

 The VENUE MAP shows the parking locations, shuttle stops, swim start and swim finish areas.